10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Even though Würzburg, Germany is famous for its Franconian wine that doesn’t mean you won’t find some of the fine German beers here as well.
 After all, you’re technically in Bavaria!

-While you won’t find these beer gardens open in the winter, they do open up in the spring.
-We were just arriving as they were opening up for spring.
+While you won’t find these beer gardens open in the winter, they do open up in the spring, with the exception of Alter Kranen which has an indoor area open all year.

 While there are quite a few beer gardens to enjoy and we think these should be high on your list for things to see in Würzburg, Germany we picked our top two picks.
 So grab a beer, sit back, and relax in one of these fine beer gardens.